drupal-deconstructed/drupal-7-deconstructed/04-database.md

 }
 ```

-We check to make sure the table doesn't exist.
-If not, we create the raw SQL from the table array, and then run the SQL.
-The only thing here worth diving into is the `createTableSql()` function which is driver-specific (meaning there is a separate version of it depending on which database driver you're using).
-Here's [the MySQL version](https://api.drupal.org/api/drupal/includes!database!mysql!schema.inc/function/DatabaseSchema_mysql%3A%3AcreateTableSql/7) of it.
+Basically, we just check to make sure the table doesn't already exist, then create it if so.

+The `createTableSql()` is probably the only interesting part of that snippet.
+It's a driver-specific function, meaning there is a separate version of it depending on which database driver you're using.
+Here's [the MySQL version](https://api.drupal.org/api/drupal/includes!database!mysql!schema.inc/function/DatabaseSchema_mysql%3A%3AcreateTableSql/7) of it, if you'd like to take a peek.
-## Database drivers

-What do they do?
-Walk through MySQL?
-Or possibly SQLite to be simpler?

-# TODO:

-- Talk about logging (setLogger and getLogger)
-- Talk about table prefixing
-- Talk about query errors/exceptions
+No matter which driver you're using, however, the idea is the same.
+We use the `createTableSql()` function to create the raw SQL for the `CREATE TABLE` statement based on the table array, and then run the SQL to.
+The function creates a string for the `CREATE TABLE` statement, then loops through each of the defined fields and calls `createFieldSql()` (another driver-specific function) on each of them, adding the result to the SQL string.
+At the end of the function, we should have a fully built `CREATE TABLE` statement complete with all defined fields and their options, ready to run.